-Figure 36 Breakdown of contribution to ambient concentration, Chapelhall
+Figure 36: Breakdown of Contribution to Ambient Concentration, Chapelhall

-Within the Chapehall AQMA the majority of PM{10} concentrations can be attributed to the background contribution, which includes the effect of emissions from the M8, with only 12% coming from local road traffic sources, however approximately 50% of the NO2 concentrations can be attributed to road traffic sources.
+Within the Chapehall AQMA the majority of PM10 concentrations can be attributed to the background contribution, which includes the effect of emissions from the M8, with only 12% coming from local road traffic sources, however approximately 50% of the NO2 concentrations can be attributed to road traffic sources.
 A further breakdown of traffic emissions is noted below.

-Figure 37 Breakdown of Road Traffic NO2 Contribution, Chapelhall
+Figure 37: Breakdown of Road Traffic No2 Chapelhall

-Figure 38 Breakdown of Road Traffic PM10 Contribution, Chapelhall
+Figure 38: Breakdown of Road Traffic PM10 Contribution, Chapelhall

 The main road considered in further detail for traffic emission contributions within the Chapelhall AQMA is the A73.
-The majority of the PM{10} and NO_2 emissions along the A73 are predominately produced by LDV vehicles.
+LDV vehicles predominately produce the majority of the PM10 and NO2 emissions along the A73.
 HGV vehicles attribute for less than 30% of PM{10} traffic emissions and less that 40% of NO_2 emissions.